 They keep other records and prepare reports as the presidency requests.

-They help prepare the annual budget for their auxiliary and account for expenses.
+They help prepare the annual budget for their organization and account for expenses.

-They provide training for ward auxiliary secretaries as assigned.
+They provide training for ward organization secretaries as assigned.
 This training may include instruction on recording and reporting attendance.

 The stake presidency may also call and set apart public affairs specialists to help increase positive awareness of the Church and to build bridges of friendship and understanding in the community.
 Information for public affairs specialists is available in the Serving in the Church section of ChurchofJesusChrist.org.
 These specialists serve under the direction of the stake public affairs director.